umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 ### Enable Google+ API

-1. From the project dropdown list, select the project you just created and click **Enable APIs and Services**.
+1. From the project dropdown list, select the project you recently created and click **Enable APIs and Services**.
     ![Enable Apis](images/Enable_Apis.png)
 2. In the **Welcome to the API Library** window, type **Google+ API** in the search field.
 3. Click **Enable** to enable the API.